malvads/sqlmc/README.md

 ## Features
 - Scans a domain for SQL injection vulnerabilities
 - Crawls the given URL up to a specified depth
-- Checks each link for SQL injection vulnerabilities
+- Checks each link for SQL injection vulnerabilities in all GET params
 - Reports vulnerabilities along with server information and depth

 ## Installation